johnno1962/InjectionIII/README.md

 This property wrapper is available in either the [HotSwiftUI](https://github.com/johnno1962/HotSwiftUI) or [Inject](https://github.com/krzysztofzablocki/Inject) Swift Package.
-You can use one of the following to make these packages available throughout your project:
+It essentially contains an `@Published` integer your views observe that increments with each injection.
+You can use one of the following to make one of these packages available throughout your project:

 ```
 @_exported import HotSwiftUI